 Some may argue that this superstition is simpler than most others, but in a way, it is how athletes cope with the pressure that comes with competing.
 Some believe that these things can have a positive impact on an athlete’s performance.

-“I’ve never really had a superstition till my mom made a joke saying how good I perform when I incorporate braids in my hairstyle,” Freshman Mylee Sneed.
-“I started wearing braids in my hair more but I’m still not convinced they’re real .”
+“I’ve never really had a superstition ’til my mom made a joke saying how good I perform when I incorporate braids in my hairstyle,” said Freshman Mylee Sneed.
+“I started wearing braids in my hair more, but I’m still not convinced they’re real.”

 Doctors have studied the effects of superstitions on athlete performance and have found that superstitions can have a positive impact on their performances.
 By having a superstition, an athlete may feel more confident in their performance and can therefore perform better under pressure.